 The lighthouse phase of construction in the 1820s is quite distinct.
-Its remains comprise a pier from which a major roadway, supported by retaining walls, leads to the Upper and the Lower Lighthouse, each with attendant accommodation.
+Its remains comprise a pier from which a major roadway, supported by retaining walls, leads to an upper and a lower lighthouse, each with attendant accommodation.
 The Upper Lighthouse was abandoned in 1870 and from that time the upper part of the Lighthouse Road was only maintained intermittently.